RyanPersaud03/employee-tracker/README.md

 ## Instructions
     Run the Application by opening index.js in terminal and run node index.js.
 Scroll through list of options using arrow keys and click enter to select one
 ## Usage
-     A command-line application made to help manage a Company's Empoyee DataBase.
+     A command-line application made to help manage a company's employee database.
 ## Test
     N/A
 ## Credits